-The University Library, like all units across campus, faces a sizable cut in campus funds for fiscal year 2017-18.
-To implement this year's permanent reduction of $2.4 million, we have identified savings in three areas: salary savings (through retirement, open positions, or positions moved to one-time strategic gift funds), operational savings, and a $1 million reduction in expenditures to purchase or license scholarly resources.
+The University Library, like all units across campus, faces a sizable cut in budget for fiscal year 2017-18, with an additional smaller cut to come for 2018-19.
+To implement this year's permanent reduction of $4.2 million, we have identified savings in three areas: salary savings (through retirement, open positions, or positions moved to one-time strategic gift funds), operational savings, and a $1.5 million reduction in expenditures to purchase or license scholarly resources.

 Providing access to scholarly resources is one of the Library’s core services.
 We are a public good that benefits the entire Berkeley community — connecting researchers with materials, regardless of discipline, department, or school.
 A reduction this drastic affects us all.

 Some may ask “why reduce spending on scholarly resources?”
 Unfortunately, when faced with a reduction this big, there aren’t “good” places to cut.
 The Library, as documented by the recent Faculty Commission, has been suffering very large reductions over the past 15 years.
 For example, we've already reduced staff FTE by 27% since 2004, and are making additional personnel reductions this year.
 By embarking on a thoughtful, transparent, and inclusive process to reevaluate our scholarly resources spending, we aim to minimize the impact on researchers as best we can.